To connect to PostgreSQL, the following parameters are required:

 I would like to take this opportunity to thank you all for visiting my blog and to wish you and your family a Happy New Year 2016!!!

 Filed under: Oracle

 The WordPress.com stats helper monkeys prepared a 2015 annual report for this blog.

 Here’s an excerpt:

-19,000 people fit into the new Barclays Center to see Jay-Z perform.
-This blog was viewed about 140,000 times in 2012.
-If it were a concert at the Barclays Center, it would take about 7 sold-out performances for that many people to see it.
+The Louvre Museum has 8.5 million visitors per year.
+This blog was viewed about 170,000 times in 2015.
+If it were an exhibit at the Louvre Museum, it would take about 7 days for that many people to see it.